- » presenting nakeDeb

 Hi, i'm nakeDeb... come play with me...

-nakeDeb is a french Debian based derivative distribution intended to deliver an ultra-minimal debian installation allowing you to quickly install a working system or use it as a lightweight live backup.
+nakeDeb is a french Debian based derivative distribution intended to deliver an ultra-minimal debian installation allowing you to quickly enjoy a working system or use it as a lightweight live backup.

 nakeDeb is built on Debian stable, uses fluxbox as default window manager and the i3wm window manager as alternate session.
 No full desktop environment, noDE!